Frequently Asked Questions

 - Seeing your students’ barriers lessened and student success enhanced through a more flexible and affordable model of education.

 - Updates to some courses as part of CBR program renewal leading to refreshed course design and content.

-What will be the credit length for courses in CBR?
+What is the credit unit length for CBR courses?

-How many terms will we be offering to students?
+How many semesters will we be offering to students in a year?

 What is a credit unit?

 A credit unit is 15 contact hours.
 A contact hour is one hour of scheduled learning activity with a group of students, led by an instructor, and usually in a classroom, laboratory, shop or clinical setting.

 How many credit hours will a diploma or certificate student need to graduate?

 Diploma students will have to achieve a minimum of one hundred credit hours (1500 contact hours) and certificate students will have to achieve a minimum of forty-five credit hours (660 contact hours).
 All other credentials have been defined in the Academic Framework.